Updated 7/5/2020 at 1:00 pm

 - While on trails, warn other visitors of your presence as you pass as well as step aside and let others pass.

 - Follow CDC guidance on the recommended size of social gatherings including picnicking, pick-up sports and other group hangouts.

 - Maintain the CDC’s minimum recommended social distance of 6 feet from other individuals at all times.
 If this is not possible, please find an alternate location.

+Due to limitations on activities and group sizes issued by St. Louis County to mitigate COVID-19, all summer camps offered by Clayton Parks and Recreation have been canceled for 2020.
 Additionally, SummerQuest, the joint District/City/Center day camp program, has been canceled.
 Details can be found on the School District of Clayton website.